ramit21/machine-learning-python/algorithms/kMeans/README.md

 2. Labels for the training data (each data point is assigned to a single cluster)

+Optimal value of k can be found using the elbow method: plot the Avg.
+Within cluster distances to centroids against the chosen k values(for some range say 1-40), and choose the k after which the variation in the error stabilizes.

 Example use cases: Segment by purchase history, Segment by activities on application/website/platform, Identify groups in health monitoring etc.

 ## References